-Employee D checks a daily trip vehicle out of the motor pool in Topeka on Monday.
+Employee D rents a vehicle from Enterprise Rental Car in Topeka on Monday.
 Since Employee D wants to get an early morning start on the official trip to Hays, the employee drives the vehicle home on the evening before the trip commences.
 Early the next morning (Tuesday), the employee drives to Hays and returns to Topeka Wednesday evening.
-Because the employee arrives late, the vehicle is kept at his home overnight (Wednesday) and returned to the motor pool Thursday morning.
-The fringe benefit income utilizing the commuting method would be \$3.00 including \$1.50 for the trip home on Monday, and \$1.50 for the trip to the work place on Thursday.
+Because the employee arrives late, the vehicle is kept at his home overnight (Wednesday) and returned to Enterprise on Thursday morning.
+The fringe benefit income utilizing the commuting method would be \$3.00 including \$1.50 for the trip home on Monday, \$1.50 and \$1.50 for the trip to the work place on Thursday.